nicholaswilde/recipes/docs/cookies-and-bars/chocolate-peanut-butter-cheesecake-bars.md

 ### Step 5

-In a mixing bowl, add the cream cheese, 1/2 cup peanut butter, and 1/2 cup sugar.
+In a mixing bowl, add the cream cheese, 1/2 cup [peanut butter][1], and 1/2 cup sugar.
 Whip the mixture to combine, then mix in the remaining 2 eggs.
 Mix until smooth.

 ### Step 6